 We now have a greater role in reaching out to residents in the city who have either tested positive for coronavirus or been in contact with someone who has.

-Residents who have been identified as "contacts" by someone who has tested positive and not been successfully reached by the national system will be contacted by a member of Preston City Council staff.
-They will be advised of the need to self-isolate in line with national guidelines.
+Residents who have been identified as "contacts" by someone who has tested positive will be contacted by a member of Preston City Council staff.
+They will be advised of the need to self-isolate in line with national guidelines

 It's important that you follow the below advice if you're told the NHS or Preston City Council that you've been in contact with a person who has coronavirus (COVID-19).